hydra7hi/project-blueprint/services/operation/README.md

 # Operation Service
+Work in Progress..

 A Go gRPC service that allows starting a long running operation in the background, and check on the status of it later.

-Currently it include an example usecase to queue a job that Creates Users in user service.
+Currently it include an example flow to queue a job that Creates Users in user service.

 The service is still a work in progress